 Designed for working professionals, students attend class every other weekend—Friday evening and all day Saturday—either on campus or

 residence here in Austin.
-In December of your Fall semester, you’ll get to apply your knowledge as
+The Fall semester also begins with a week long intensive, which students can attend in person or online.
+In December during your Fall semester you’ll apply your knowledge as

-part of the much anticipated global trip to a location such as Singapore, Brazil, or Israel.
+part of the much anticipated global trip to a location such as Singapore, Portugal, or South Africa.

-If your schedule gets too busy you can even attend your classes remotely online.
+Remember: If your schedule gets too busy you can attend your classes remotely online.

-Participants may choose to attend Texas MSTC class weekends on campus in Austin, via synchronous webcast, or utilize a combination of the two options.
+Participants may choose to attend Texas MSTC class weekends on campus in Austin, via online web conferencing, or utilize a combination of the two options.
 As classes are archived online after the live session, participants may watch the lectures later if they are unable to make the live class or desire review.
-Candidates may complete their degree without ever attending the weekend classes in Austin, but are required to attend May Launch Week, August Launch Week, and the International Trip in person.

 Our online students follow the same rigorous curriculum as the students that attend person, and the majority of project teams will have a combination of both online and in-person students.
 Our online students participate live during classes via live web streams and follow the same assignment schedules as their in-person counterparts.
 The online education option for our one-year master's degree provides maximum flexibility and convenience to those who work or reside beyond the Central Texas area.

-It doesn't get better than this.
+It doesn't get better than Austin, Texas.
 With endless sunshine, a highly educated population, and a vibrant, healthy culture, Austin is an amazing place to build a life and a company.

 |#1 Top City for Tech Businesses Globally (Wall Street Journal, 2015)